Global Momentum Compression for Sparse Communication in Distributed Learning: Global Momentum Compression

+We have only considered a simple quadratic function optimization problem here.
+When it comes to deep model training, the objective functions are typically high-dimensional, non-convex, and characterized by numerous local minima and saddle points, which are much more complex than the above example.
+Furthermore, when we distribute the training across multiple workers, the local objective functions may differ from each other due to the heterogeneous training data distribution.
+In Section~\ref{experiments}, we will demonstrate that the global momentum method outperforms its local momentum counterparts in distributed deep model training.

-\section{Convergence of GMC}
+\subsection{Convergence of GMC}

-In this section, we prove the convergence rate of GMC for both convex and non-convex problems.
-The proofs are put in Appendix....
-We define a diagonal matrix $\M_{t,k}\in \RB^{d\times d}$ such that $\mbox{diag}(\M_{t,k}) = \m_{t,k}$ to replace the symbol $\odot$.
-Then we get that:
+In this section, we prove the convergence of GMC for non-convex problems.
+Here, we only present the main Lemmas and Theorems, and the proof details can be found in Appendix~\ref{CAGMC}.
+Firstly, we make the following assumptions, which are widely used in existing communication compression methods~\citep{DBLP:conf/nips/0001DKD19, DBLP:conf/nips/XieZKGLL20, koloskova2019decentralized, DBLP:conf/icml/XuH22}: